-A member must not knowingly make public statements that are false, misleading or fraudulent, concerning his/her psychological services or professional activities or those of persons or organizations with which he/she is affiliated.
-Accordingly, a member must not misrepresent directly or by implication his/her professional qualifications such as education, experience, or areas of competence.
-Moreover, a member must not misrepresent his/her qualifications by listing or displaying any affiliations with an organization that might be construed as implying the sponsorship or certification of that organization.
-A member may list or display an affiliation only if such sponsorship or certification does, in fact, exist.
+Members must not knowingly make public statements that are false, misleading or fraudulent, concerning their psychological services or professional activities or those of persons or organizations with which they are affiliated.
+Accordingly, members must not misrepresent directly or by implication their professional qualifications such as education, experience, or areas of competence.
+Moreover, members must not misrepresent their qualifications by listing or displaying any affiliations with an organization that might be construed as implying the sponsorship or certification of that organization.
+Members may list or display an affiliation only if such sponsorship or certification does, in fact, exist.

 6.3 Promotion of Professional Practice